New teaching degree and Early Childhood Education Certificate programs launch Fall 2018

 OCCC, LCSD and others build new track to teaching degree

-In partnership with the Lincoln County School District (LCSD), Tillamook Bay Community College (TBCC) and Western Oregon University (WOU), along with other supporters, OCCC has secured a $250,000 Meyer Memorial Trust Grant to fill the educator workforce gap in Lincoln and Tillamook Counties with culturally responsive and prepared K-12 teachers.
+In partnership with the Lincoln County School District (LCSD), Tillamook Bay Community College (TBCC) and Western Oregon University (WOU), along with other supporters, OCCC secured a $250,000 Meyer Memorial Trust Grant to fill the educator workforce gap in Lincoln and Tillamook Counties with culturally responsive and prepared K-12 teachers.

 “This grant will open new pathways for local students planning to begin their teaching careers right here in Lincoln County,” said OCCC President Dr. Birgitte Ryslinge.
 “It will provide our students with a direct path towards a teaching degree, while minimizing the time they are forced to spend away from home.
 And, it will help the school district add to the diversity of instructors serving Lincoln County’s children.”
 The grant also made possible a new Early Childhood Education Certificate Program, also launching this Fall term.

-The school district has been involved in developing the project from the beginning and Superintendent Tom Rinearson has played a key role.
+The school district has been involved in developing the project from the beginning and former Superintendent Tom Rinearson played a key role.
 “Lincoln County School District is excited about this partnership with OCCC to provide a pathway to grow our own teachers and early childhood educators,” he said.
 “There is a tremendous need for this labor force and it will be a benefit to the youth of Lincoln County.
 We thank Meyer Memorial Trust for entrusting us with this grant and we know the results will amazing.”

 Western Oregon University has also been on board since the beginning with a goal of providing a seamless transfer from our local community colleges to the university program.
 TBCC was invited to join the project shortly after the grant proposal entered development.
 Their participation will help ensure sustainability of the program by increasing the total number of participants who form the WOU cohort.
-Thought there is no guarantee, with enough participants, some WOU courses could be offered here on the coast, reducing the amount of time students need to spend away from home.
+Though there is no guarantee, with enough participants, some WOU courses could be offered here on the coast, reducing the amount of time students need to spend away from home.

 “This program is another of the College’s ongoing efforts to add to the career opportunities available to our students right here in Lincoln County,” said Daniel Lara, OCCC’s Dean of Academics and Workforce.